sanjeetbth7/sanjeetbth7/README.md

 - 🔭 I’m currently working on []
 - 🌱 I’m currently learning [React.js]
-- 👯 I’m looking to collaborate on []
+- 👯 I’m looking to collaborate on [MERN stack project integrated with ML]
 - 💬 Ask me about [Web Development]
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sanjeet-kumar-b4a462209/)